murrayl9797/murrayl9797/README.md

 Here's a bit about me:

 - Interested in scalability 📈, infrastructure 🏗️ , and working with data 📊
-- 🇨🇭 Based out of Zürich, Switzerland
+- 🇨🇭 Based out of Zürich
 - ⚽ Soccer Player/Fan
 - 🎓 Wesleyan University